-PJM maintains a day-ahead, offer-based market for 30 minute day-ahead secondary reserve.
-The PJM Day-Ahead Scheduling Reserve Market (DASR) has no performance obligations except that a unit which clears the DASR market may not be on an outage in real time.9 If DASR units are on an outage in real time or cleared DASR MW are not available, the DASR payment is not made.
-Effective October 1, 2022, PJM will have both day-ahead and real-time 30 minute reserves markets using only lost opportunity costs to determine price, not submitted offers.
+In the first nine months of 2022, PJM maintained a day-ahead, offer-based market for 30 minute day-ahead secondary reserve.
+The PJM Day-Ahead Scheduling Reserve Market (DASR) had no performance obligations except that a unit that cleared the DASR market could not be on an outage in real time.9 If DASR units were on an outage in real time or cleared DASR MW were not available, the DASR payment was not made.

-- Supply.
-The DASR market is a must offer market.
-Any resources that do not make an offer have their offer set to \$0.00 per MW.
-DASR is calculated by the day-ahead market solution as the lesser of the 30 minute energy ramp rate or the economic maximum MW minus the day-ahead dispatch point for all resources that can provide energy within 30 minutes of a request from PJM Dispatch. - Demand.
-The DASR requirement is the sum of the PJM requirement and the Dominion requirement based on the VACAR reserve sharing agreement.
-It is calculated every year for the period November 1 through October 31.
+• Supply.
+The DASR market was a must offer market.
+Any resources that did not make an offer had their offer set to \$0.00 per MW.
+DASR was calculated by the day-ahead market solution as the lesser of the 30 minute energy ramp rate or the economic maximum MW minus the day-ahead dispatch point for all resources that could provide energy within 30 minutes of a request from PJM Dispatch. • Demand.
+The DASR requirement was the sum of the PJM requirement and the Dominion requirement based on the VACAR reserve sharing agreement.
+It was calculated every year for the period November 1 through October 31.
 For November 1, 2021, through October 31, 2022, the DASR requirement was 4.40 percent of forecast peak load.
 The average hourly DASR MW purchased in the first nine months of 2022 was 4,820.4 MW, a decrease from the 5,094.2 hourly MW in the first nine months of 2021.
-Effective October 1, 2022, the 30-minute reserve requirement will be the maximum of: 150 percent of the synchronized reserve requirement (the same as for primary reserve); the largest active gas contingency; or 3,000 MW.

 - Withholding.
-Economic withholding remains an issue in the DASR Market.
-The direct marginal cost of providing DASR is zero.
-PJM calculates the opportunity cost for each resource.
-All offers by resource owners greater than zero constitute economic withholding.
-In the first nine months of 2022, 43.7 percent of daily unit offers were above \$0.00 and 16.9 percent of daily unit offers were above \$5.
-Effective with the reserve market changes, the offer price of secondary reserve will be \$0.00. - DR. Demand resources are eligible to participate in the DASR Market.
-Some demand resources have entered offers for DASR.
+Economic withholding was an issue in the DASR Market.
+The direct marginal cost of providing DASR was zero.
+PJM calculated the opportunity cost for each resource.
+All offers by resource owners greater than zero constituted economic withholding.
+In the first nine months of 2022, 43.7 percent of daily unit offers were above \$0.00 and 16.9 percent of daily unit offers were above \$5. - DR. Demand resources were eligible to participate in the DASR Market.
+Some demand resources entered offers for DASR.
 No demand resources cleared the DASR market in the first nine months of 2022.